jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ## Setup

 **REQUIRES PYTHON 3.12** to use all of the features.
-The only part that needs this version is the `alter_image_attribute` method due to the `itertools.batched` function.
+The only part that needs this version is the `alter_image_attributes` method due to the `itertools.batched` function.

 Clone the repo (and star it)
 ```